-Pastor who led Halloween march to the polls in North Carolina charged with felony assault
+Reverend who led Halloween march to the polls in North Carolina charged with felony assault

 Tucker says the department does not comment on pending litigation.

-Jason Keith, an attorney defending Drumwright on criminal charges, said he is trying to arrange for the minister to turn himself in Greensboro, where he lives, rather than Graham, “to circumvent bias by local law enforcement.”
+Jason Keith, an attorney defending Drumwright on criminal charges, said he is trying to arrange for the reverend to turn himself in in Greensboro, where he lives, rather than Graham, “to circumvent bias by local law enforcement.”
 He maintained Drumwright’s innocence.

 “I think these charges are bogus,” Keith said.
 “I think they are fabricated.
 I think they have been taken out to send a message to Drumwright to cease and desist.”